etnad101/school-notes/Year 2/GG-294/Week 2.md

 | ---------------- | ----------------- | ----------------- |
 | gov agencies     | NGOs              | Individuals       |
 | Local authorites | charitable trusts | private companies |
+#test
+## Attraction by Hierarchy
+- flagship attractions:
+	- well known attraction
+	- known by tourists before arriving at a destination
+	- symbolize and theme a destination
+	- become "must-see" sites
+- Secondary attractions
+	- well known to potential tourists but is not the motivating factor to travel to that destination
+- Tertiary attractions
+	- Discovered only after a tourist has arrived at a destination
+## Attraction by Built Criteria

+## Tourism Attraction Typologies
+What is a marker?
+- A piece of information about a sight/site; tell us this place is worth "seeing"

+- tourists go "sight-seeing" and "site-seeing", sight-seeing is on a deeper level than site-seeing